north2arctic/north2arctic.github.io/_posts/2021-04-17-little-bering-sea.md

 <figure>
     <img src="/assets/images/04-17/lighthouse.jpg">
     <figcaption>
-Five Finger Lighthouse and its beautiful Art Deco style. we are drying our gear on the lawn.
+Five Finger Lighthouse and its beautiful Art Deco style.
+We are drying our gear on the lawn.
     </figcaption>
 </figure>